How to Start a Partnership in 7 Easy Steps

 Here's a quick list of some of the other legal and regulatory tasks you'll need to do as you start your partnership:

-- Register with your state taxing authority for sales taxes
+- Register with your state taxing authority for sales taxes if you are selling taxable products or services.

 - You will need to file a fictitious name (sometimes called a DBA for "doing business as") registration with your city or county.